Gibbs Farm is located on a lush hillside with views over the coffee plantations.

 Cost of meal e.g. lunch: Included

 Drinks included: Drinks are not included at Gibbs Farm.
-In 2007, a beer cost roughly $US3 when we visited in September 2007.
+A beer cost roughly US3 and a bottle of wine varies between U$25 and U$40 a bottle.

 Attitude towards children: Children are welcome at Gibb's Farm.